CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 Please trade responsibly and do your own research before making any investment.
 This does not constitute financial advice.

-Defining functions: The script defines several functions:
+Defining functions: The script defines several important functions:

     load_stocks_list(): This function reads the list of stocks from the file successful-stocks-list.txt.